AlaMetTyr/Genomic-markers-of-invasiveness/README.md

 `/nesi/project/ga03488/software/CAFE5/bin/cafe5 -i "${f%}" -t "${ID}_SpeciesTree_rooted.tree.ultrametric.tre" -o "output_${ID}"
 `done`

+For this, I had some errors when getting the file to run.
+Make sure your input is unix ending by running `file yourfile.txt'.
+Also, error for saying species is not found, it could be the input is space delimited and not tab delimited.

 ## Filtering the data based on largest and smallest expansion/ contraction indexes